A picture of journalist and filmmaker Aodhán Roberts

 I truly strive to place the creative arts at the heart of my life and serve the creative aspirations of my community to enrich the lives of everybody around me, particularly our young people.

-My proudest accolade
+My proudest achivement

 In December 2021, I was proud to announce that I was one of those 20 people and the only one on the island of Ireland.
-To be recognised as someone who is worthy of being tied to Diana’s Legacy is really overwhelmingly exciting.
+This award is the highest accolade a person can achieve for social action, diversity and humanitarianism.

 I also joined 19 other changemakers for a week-long development programme that involved communication, stress management, goal setting, leadership development, networking, personal branding and media training.

-Then in 2023/2024, I was on the Diana Legacy Awards judging panel to help choose the next 20 big award winners from across the world.
+Then in 2023/2024, I was on the Diana Legacy Awards judging panel to choose the next 20 big award winners from across the world.

 Check out my other accolades.